VictorLemosR/neovim_config/readme.md

 	- To configure environment variable without admin rights, open cmd and type: setx NVM_HOME "path\to\nvm" setx NVM_SYMLINK "C:\Program Files\nodejs"
-	setx PATH "%NVM_HOME%;%NVM_SYMLINK%"
+		(NVM_SYMLINK has to be on program files, no matter where you installed) setx PATH "%NVM_HOME%;%NVM_SYMLINK%"
 		- Careful when setting PATH this way, because you might lose old modifications to path.
 One way to keep old modifications: setx PATH "%PATH%;%NVM_HOME%;%NVM_SYMLINK%", but will double the core path and might go over 1000 characters